OpenWayside/pyDictStore/README.md

 ```

 # Event Handling
 When the setter of a property is called it will raise a PropertyChanged Event within your class.
-This provides you the instance of the class that raised the event, the name of the property, the previous value and the new value.
+This provides you the instance of the class that raised the event, the name of the property, the previous value, and the new value.

 > :bulb: **Note:** When the default value is instantiated the PropertyChanged event does not fire.